 If you can spare some time to help the homeless, the needy, the hungry, or the ill, by all means do so.
-Because here’s the thing: sometimes we need to be angels.
+Because here’s the thing: we need to put in some angel time.

 No, not angels with long white dresses and sparkly halos—although that would be fun—the other kind.
 What other kind, you ask?
 Well consider this.
 Every day people everywhere need a little help.
 They aren’t needy—the kind of folks whose needs constantly expand and can never be met.
 No, these people are needful.
 They have a problem right here, right now, that’s more than they can handle.